“To want a garden is to be interested in plants, in the winds and rains, in birds and insects, in the warm-smelling earth.”

 Horticulture is the art or practice of garden cultivation and management.

-Photo by Ann Judd, Garden Club of Mount Desert
+Photo by Ann Judd, Garden Club of Mount Desert, ME

 GCA members clubs prioritize their time to help where it’s most needed.
 81% work with local and community gardens, 56% around historic sites, 33% in partnership with arboretums and botanic gardens, 23% at schools, and 19% at hospitals or nursing homes.